Download organisation chart in PDF format

 Hamid Ali KHAN

-Shams Sharif is an English Faculty member with UCA’s Undergraduate Preparatory Programme.
+Shams Sharif is a Lecturer of English with UCA’s Undergraduate Preparatory Programme.
 Previously he held the position of Document Controller/Translator for UCA’s Construction and Facilities Division in Khorog.
 Before joining UCA, Sharif worked as an Instructor of Academic English and Director of Studies at the Khorog English and Preparatory Programme.
 In addition to Sharif’s teaching experience, he holds a Master’s of Arts in Contemporary European Studies from the University of Sussex, United Kingdom.
 He also has a Bachelor’s degree in History and Sociology from Khorog State University.

-Senior Research Fellow, Institute of Public Policy & Administration, and Visiting Professor in Economics
+Senior Research Fellow, Institute of Public Policy & Administration, and Visiting Lecturer of Economics

-Research Assistant to the Director General, Research Fellow to the Institute of Public Policy and Administration, and Assistant Professor in Political Science
+Research Assistant to the Director General, Research Fellow to the Institute of Public Policy and Administration, and Assistant Professor of Political Science

 Visiting Instructor of Kyrgyz Language, Naryn Campus